-If you've set the thermostat but it keeps resetting, doesn't maintain air or fan, then it may need to be recalibrated or replaced.
+If you've set the thermostat, but it keeps resetting or doesn't maintain air or fan, then it may need to be recalibrated or replaced.

 The cost of a furnace repair can vary.
 It normally includes diagnosis, parts, professional labor, and possibly other fees like local permits or taxes.
 Below is a list of common furnace problems and what it takes to fix them.

 If your filters are dirty or bad, you may experience higher energy bills or bad odors.

 No power or gas

 If the unit doesn’t have power, it could be a simple breaker switch.
 If you’ve run out of gas, you’ll need to call your local gas company to get your tank refilled.

 A cracked heat exchanger can cause dangerous gas leaks.
 If you suspect this is the issue, turn your furnace off immediately and call a technician.
 Typically, this is a more expensive repair.

 Faulty thermostat or wiring

 The thermostat controls your entire furnace system – when to turn on, temperature, schedule, fan use, etc. Think of it as the brain of your system.

 Sometimes it’s as simple as replacing a battery.
 But other times, the thermostat needs to be recalibrated or repaired.